Peace Arch Hospital Foundation

 Founded in 1988, Peace Arch Hospital Foundation (PAH Foundation) raises money to improve the health of people in the White Rock/South Surrey area of British Columbia.
 The majority of grants from the foundation are received by Peace Arch Hospital to fund building upgrades, purchase medical equipment, and improve patient comfort.
 Each year, the hospital treats more than 50,000 patients in the ER, delivers 1,000 babies, and performs 9,000 surgeries.
 Based on population growth projections, the hospital will need to increase its number of beds by up to 50% to accommodate demand in 2030.

-PAH Foundation is in the process of constructing a $10 million hospice and long-term care facility adjacent to the hospital.
-The building will house 15 hospice beds, 112 beds for 24-hour long-term care, and 73 beds for elders with behavioral issues due to mental illness.
+PAH Foundation is in the process of constructing a $10 million hospice and $35 million for a long-term care facility adjacent to the hospital.
+The hospice will have 15 beds and the long-term care facility 112 beds for 24-hour long-term care, and 73 beds for elders with behavioral issues due to mental illness.
 Once complete, the building will be leased and operated by the Fraser Health Authority, a healthcare group which includes Peace Arch Hospital.

 In F2017, PAH Foundation distributed $78,123 in grants to improve health outside of the hospital.
 The grants are used to educate people about healthy living and decrease inactivity by creating an accessible, all-ages playground.
 By providing community grants, PAH Foundation works to prevent hospital visits as an inactive person spends an average of 38% more days in hospital than an active person.